 |Optimize Sample Rate||This setting automatically optimizes the sample rate according to the highest frequency content analyzed.|

-When Auto Play is on the clips will play as soon as they are selected.
+- When Auto Play is on, the clips play as soon as they’re selected.

-When Loop is on the clips will play in a continual loop.
+- When Loop is on, the clips play in a continuous loop.

-Unity is able to read a wide range of source file formats.
-Whenever a file is imported, it will be transcoded to a format suitable for the build target and the type of sound.
-This is selectable via the Compression Format setting in the inspector.
+Unity supports a wide range of source file formats.
+Whenever importing a file, Unity transcodes to a format suitable for the build target and the type of sound.
+You can select this via the Compression Format setting in the inspector.

-In general, the PCM and Vorbis/MP3 formats are preferrable for keeping the sound as close to the original as possible.
-PCM is very lightweight on the CPU requirements, since the sound is uncompressed and can just be read from memory.
-Vorbis/MP3 allows adaptively discarding less audible information via the Quality slider.
+Typically, the PCM and Vorbis/MP3 formats are preferrable for keeping the sound as close to the original as possible.
+PCM is lightweight on the CPU requirements, because the sound is uncompressed and can just be read from memory.
+Vorbis/MP3 allows adaptive discarding with less audible information via the Quality slider.

-ADPCM is a compromise between memory and CPU usage in that it uses only slightly more CPU than the uncompressed PCM option, but yields a constant 3.5 compression factor, which is in general about 3 times worse than the compression that can be achieved with Vorbis or MP3 compression.
+ADPCM falls between memory and CPU usage as it uses only slightly more CPU than the uncompressed PCM option, but yields a constant 3.5 compression factor, which is in general about 3 times worse than the compression that can be achieved with Vorbis or MP3 compression.
 Furthermore ADPCM (like PCM) allows automatically optimized or manually set sample rates to be used, which – depending on the frequency content of the sound and the acceptable loss of quality – can further shrink the size of the packed sound assets.

-Module files (.mod,.it,.s3m..xm) can deliver very high quality with an extremely low footprint.
-When using module files, unless you specifically want this, make sure that the Load Type is set to Compressed In Memory, because if it’s set to Decompress On Load the whole song will be decompressed.
-This is a new behavior in Unity 5.0 that allows GetData/SetData to be used on these types of clips too, but the general and default use case for tracker modules is to have them compressed in memory.
+Module files (.mod,.it,.s3m..xm) can deliver high quality with an extremely low footprint.
+When using module files, unless you specifically want this, make sure that the Load Type is set to Compressed In Memory, because if it’s set to Decompress On Load, the whole song will be decompressed.